licium/OCCP/docs/main.md

 entity whose identity has been verified by the certifier

 **Content Certificate**\
-result of certification process, issued implicitly when a certification transaction is confirmed on a public blockchain network
+result of certification process, issued automatically when a certification transaction is confirmed on a public blockchain network

-**Digital Asset**\
+**Digital Media Asset**\
 file encoded in a specific format

 **Content**\